 Melt the butter over medium heat in a large cast-iron skillet or frying pan.

 Spread the inside of each bread with mayonnaise.
 Lay two of the bread slices mayo side up in the egg batter and let them soak until about half of the egg is absorbed.

 Place the soaked bread into the preheated, buttered pan egg side down.
 Turn the heat down to medium-low.

 Move your assembled stacks of meat and cheese to the bread in the pan.

 Spread mayonnaise on and soak the other two slices of bread as you did before until most or all of the batter is absorbed.
 Place the slices of bread mayo side down on top of the meat and cheese.
 The egged side will be up.

-Cook the sandwich on the first side for 5-8 minutes until it is golden brown.
+Cook the sandwich on the first side for 5 to 8 minutes until it is golden brown.
 Carefully flip the sandwich and gently press it with the spatula to help seal it together.
-Cook the sandwich another 5-8 minutes.
+Cook the sandwich another 5 to 8 minutes.

 When the sandwich is done the cheese will be melting and the bread will be nicely toasted.
 Cut the sandwich diagonally in half and plate it stacked atop each other.
 Sprinkle each plate and sandwich with powdered sugar.
 Serve the Monte Cristo with your favorite jam.

 Want to make a more traditional Monte Cristo?
 Use French bread instead of sourdough and Swiss cheese instead of cheddar.
 The variations can be endless!